 Inshallah, meaning ‘if Allah wills,’ reminds us that while we can make plans and work towards our goals, ultimately it is up to a higher power to determine the outcome.
 This notion of surrendering control can be particularly valuable in decision-making processes, as it encourages humility and acceptance of whatever may come.

 Additionally, in personal relationships, incorporating ‘inshallah’ can foster a sense of trust and understanding.
-By acknowledging that the course of events is not solely determined by our own actions, but also by a greater force, we are able to approach relationships with patience and open-mindedness.
+By acknowledging that the course of events is not solely determined by our actions, but also by a greater force, we can approach relationships with patience and open-mindedness.

 In this way, ‘inshallah’ serves as a reminder to appreciate the journey rather than solely focusing on the end result.